 In July 2025 Donald Trump began pressuring Republicans in Texas to carve up their congressional map to deliver five more seats for their party.
 This kicked off a national redistricting war without modern precedent that could eventually involve more than a dozen states.

 When Texas passed its new map in August 2025, Gavin Newsom, California's governor, turned a bluff into an organised statewide campaign for Proposition 50, a ballot measure allowing the legislature to implement a new congressional map favouring Democrats through 2030.
-California, America's most populous state, has an independent redistricting commission, so the legislature needed voter approval.
-Polling suggested narrow support, increasing slightly when framed as a counter to Trump's meddling in Texas.
-With two weeks before the November 4th vote, spending neared $150m, with Democrats outraising Republicans and good-governance groups two to one—making Prop 50 one of the most expensive ballot measures of all time.
-In addition to making five more seats winnable for Democrats in 2026, the new map would shore up Democratic incumbents in vulnerable districts.
+California's independent redistricting commission meant the legislature needed voter approval.
+Spending on Prop 50 neared $150m, with Democrats outraising Republicans two to one—making it one of the most expensive ballot measures ever.

 The last time mid-decade gerrymandering swept the country was during the Gilded Age, according to Nicholas Stephanopoulos of Harvard University.
 Things cooled down only when Republicans won handily.